Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 Figure 3.
 An equivalence relation on 7 points, the arrow from each point to itself has been omitted for clarity.
 </figure>

-in short, every object is equivalent to itself, equivalence is symmetric (it has no direction), equivalence is transitive (if x is equivalent to y which in turn is equivalent to z then x is also equivalent to z).
+In short, every object is equivalent to itself, equivalence is symmetric (it has no direction) and equivalence is transitive.
 It is easy to show that for any pre-order the set of pairs such that $x \le y$ and $y \le x$ forms an equivalence relation.

 In databases these show up whenever an entity has multiple different identifiers (usually across different systems).
-In such a scenario a common problem is to figure out how to turn equivalence into equality.
-More on that later.
+These identifiers are all equivalent, but may not be equal.
+In such a scenario a common problem is to figure out how to turn equivalence into equality (more on that later).

 A less obvious example would be the relation of being 'related' or 'connected'.
-For instance let's say two land masses are called 'connected' if they are connected by land, in that case the Germany, Spain and France are all connected but the Netherlands and the UK are not.
+For instance let's say two land masses are called 'connected' if they are connected by land, in that case the Germany, Spain and France are all connected but the Netherlands and the UK are not.[^border]

+[^border]: This is different from sharing a land border, Germany and Spain share no land border but are connected by land through France.
+Being connected is what's called the 'transitive closure' of sharing a land border.

 An equivalence relation can be turned into equality by looking at equivalence classes, each class represents a set of entities that are all equivalent to each other.
-For things that are connected these are also called 'connected components'.
+When the relation is whether things are connected then these equivalence classes are also called 'connected components'.
 A common notation for these is to denote the equivalence class of $x$ as $[x]$.

-Mathematicians also like to play around by doing things like declaring two numbers equivalent when they differ by an even amount.
-This yields two equivalence classes, 'even' and 'odd', and as it turns out you can still do arithmetic with these ('odd' + 'odd' = 'even', 'even' + 'odd' = 'odd' etc.).
-This doesn't only work for even numbers, you can also declare numbers equivalent if they differ by a multiple of 7 or 12 (also called clock arithmetic) or any other number.
+Mathematicians also like to play around with these equivalence classed by doing things like declaring two numbers equivalent when they differ by an even amount.
+This yields two equivalence classes, 'even' and 'odd'.
+As it turns out you can still do arithmetic with these ('odd' + 'odd' = 'even', 'even' + 'odd' = 'odd' etc.).
+This doesn't only work for even numbers, you can also declare (whole) numbers equivalent if they differ by a multiple of 7 or 12 or any other whole number.
 In all cases it is possible to do arithmetic on the equivalence classes such that $[x+y]=[x]+[y]$ and $[x] [y] = [xy]$.
 This is called modular arithmetic, and numbers differing by a multiple of $m$ are said to be equal 'modulo' $m$.  [^nines]

 [^nines]: Since this gives a way to reduce a calculation with big numbers to one with smaller numbers it gives an easy way to check calculations.
 Calculating the result modulo 10 is easy, it's just doing the same calculation on the last digit.
 More interesting is calculating the result modulo 9, because a number is equal to the sum of its digits modulo 9, this follow from the fact that $[10]=[1]$ and therefore $[10^n]=[1^n]=[1]$ and therefore $[d_0 + d_1 10 + d_2 100 + ... + d_n 10^n] = [d_0 + d_1 + ... + d_n]$ modulo 9.
 This is called casting out nines since $[9] = [0]$ modulo 9, so you can remove any digits that add up to nine.

 ## Functions

 Functions are a special type of relation where the left hand side is guaranteed to be unique.
-Meaning that if a function $f$ has a pair $(x,y)$ then this is the only pair relating $x$ to some other value, there will never be *another* pair $(x,z)$ such that $z \ne y$.
+Meaning that if a function $f$ has a pair $(x,y)$ then this is the only pair relating $x$ to some value, there will never be *another* pair $(x,z)$ with $z \ne y$.
 This is usually written $f(x) = y$.
-The infix notation $x f y$ is almost never used, though sometimes $f: x \mapsto y$ is used to denote a function.
+The infix notation $x f y$ is basically never used.
+Sometimes $f : x \mapsto y$ is used to describe a function (the symbol $\mapsto$ is read as 'maps to').

 <figure>
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">